Liqwid-Labs/agora/docs/tech-design/authority-tokens.md

 > Tx2, c.)
 There is a continuing "Effect" UTxO; presumably, this serves as a proof that an effect has taken place?
 Meaning that a sequence of effects that require a particular order of execution can consume the output UTxO as a witness?
 > Tx2, d.)
 The min ADA is paid to "user outputs"; is this just "collateral" to make sure that the effect is executed in a timely fashion?

-As a result of this approach, there's a number of benefits, but also details we need to watch out for:
+This approach has a number of benefits but some important details must be kept in mind:

-#### Handling multiple effects in a single Proposal
+#### Handling multiple effects in a single proposal

-Handling multile effects this way is very doable.
-For one, a single effect can do multiple things at once, if the script sizes allow it.
-But another point is that a proposal can have a _list_ of hashes that it distributes GATs to.
-And this is all without growing size almost at all, because the actual effects are encoded in their scripts.

-There is the concern of expiration date of effects and incomplete execution now, however.
-But the customizability allows for failsafes (like retrying) and encoding expiration correctly.
-Due to the nature of these effects being handled by the DAO, it's assumed no conflicting effects will be executed in short succession.
-This is essentially impossible to encode in the system itself, so this tradeoff must be taken.
+Cardano script sizes are restricted to 16KB and previous proposal/effect models have had difficulties generating scripts which keep under this limit.
+By decoupling proposals and their effects, a proposal can have a far greater number of effects, as all it contains is a list of hashes for said effects.
+Effects themselves can make any number of changes to the system, as long as the resulting script is kept to an allowable size.

+It is essentially impossible for the system to prevent from conflicting effects taking place in short order and harming the system but the likelihood of this occurring is sufficiently reduced by all effects first having be passed by the DAO.
+There is scope for adding a notion of 'expiration', after which effects will no longer be able to enact their changes.

-#### Writing effect code needs a _lot_ of care
+#### Writing effect code requires a _lot_ of care

-Having delegated the authority of _the entire system_ in a single token is a lot of power for one tiny script.
-And with great power comes great responsibility.
-It is important that this token doesn't fall into the wrong hands or is executed in a way that was unexpected (by the community).
-There's a few things we can do to help mitigate this:

--   We write the validator with the transaction in mind specified out in fullest.
-No extra inputs, no extra outputs, no extra mints, etc. Essentially this is the opposite of what we do in other places, where we try to be only as specific as we need.
+The ability to alter large swathes of the system being conferred by the ownership of a single token poses the risk of (purposeful or inadvertent) harm.
+There are steps one can take to lessen this risk:

+> Jack 2022-02-02: Is there any scope for 'domain specific' GATs?
+Effects could be limited to altering a single component of the system and therefore be issued with GATs that only permit the altering of that component.

+-   All validators for an effect transaction are specified **in full**.
+In comparison to the normal writing of validators, where one only specifies what they must, one must do all they can to avoid undesired behaviour being permitted by the validator.
--   We have the transaction be executed by one of a number of community trusted members.
-This of course is something that is encoded in the effect, rather than anywhere else.
+-   All transactions are only executed by one of a few 'trusted' DAO members.
+This would necessarily have to be encoded in the effect.

-Hopefully, this is sufficient to ensure the transactions are created correctly, and nothing unexpected slips in.
-This problem is no more complicated or dangerous than elsewhere where we delegate certain trust or authority to just the validation or movement of a token.
+This should be sufficient to prevent loopholes.
+Delegating authority through validation or movement of tokens is often a necessary risk in blockchain systems and this problem is no more complex than others of its kind.

 > 2022-01-24, Peter: Have you considered placing the validator hash of the effect script in the token name?
 This could tie a proposal to a GAT to a validator, instead of having any GAT work with any effect script.

-> 2022-01-24, Peter: This section could use some additional explaination/pseudo-code of the what the GAT minting policy would look like and what additional validation logic would go into a govern-able component
+> 2022-01-24, Peter: This section could use some additional explanation/pseudo-code of the what the GAT minting policy would look like and what additional validation logic would go into a governable component